AI-Driven-HEP/NuMatterSurrogate/README.md

 # A Surrogate Model to Solar Neutrino Earth Matter Effect

-A machine-learning-based surrogate model for simulating the propagation of solar neutrinos through the Earth and the resulting matter effects.
+A parameter conditioned convolutional neural network with a ResNet based encoder--decoder architecture for simulating the propagation of solar neutrinos through the Earth and the resulting matter effects.

-The propagation of solar neutrinos through the Earth requires solving the neutrino flavor-evolution equation in a medium with a position-dependent matter density.
-Although the numerical calculation for an individual neutrino energy, trajectory, and oscillation-parameter point is relatively inexpensive, repeatedly solving the evolution equation over a multidimensional parameter space can become computationally expensive.

-This project develops a **parameter-conditioned neural-network surrogate** that learns the mapping between neutrino oscillation parameters and the corresponding Earth-matter evolution.
-Instead of solving the evolution equation numerically for every parameter point, the trained model provides a fast approximation of the resulting neutrino transition probabilities.

 The current implementation focuses on the Earth-matter effect on solar neutrinos and predicts the energy- and trajectory-dependent neutrino transition probabilities from the relevant oscillation parameters.